 Ex-police jobs: What are the options for officers leaving the police force?

 Many former police officers may find themselves struggling with a lack of direction upon re-entering the civilian workforce.
-Especially if it's been a while since they were in the job market, knowing what roles they would be best-suited for and which industries are on the lookout for talent can be tricky.
+It can be tricky to know which roles they’re best suited for, especially if it’s been a long time since they were in the civilian job market.

-Moving away from a role in law enforcement represents a major career change for most people, and the transition can be a bit of a culture shock, similar to that experienced by those exiting the military.
+Moving away from a role in law enforcement represents a major career change for most people.
+The transition can be a bit of a culture shock, very similar to that experienced by those exiting the military.
 But while there is a government-run assistance programme for those leaving the armed forces in the form of the Career Transition Partnership (CTP), there is no such help available for police officers.

-At SecurityClearedJobs, however, we have long expertise in helping ex-police officers move into a new career.
-Through our Police Resettlement EXPO, which was created in order to offer similar help and advice as the CTP to people leaving the police service, we know exactly what employers are looking for and how to connect them with the right former officers.
+At SecurityClearedJobs, however, we have a wealth of experience and expertise in helping ex-police officers move into a new career.
+Through our Police Resettlement EXPO - which was created in order to offer similar help and advice as the CTP to people leaving the police service - we know exactly what employers are looking for and how to connect them with the right former officers.

 Types of jobs for ex-police officers

-The types of job available for former police officers can vary greatly, so there are plentiful opportunities to advance in a new career that you're passionate about.
-Whether or not you end up directly using the skills and experiences you picked up as a criminal investigator, the integrity and trustworthiness that comes with your position will be highly valuable to many employers.
+The types of jobs available for former police officers can vary greatly, so there are a lot of opportunities to advance in a new career that you're passionate about.
+Whether or not you end up directly using the skills and experiences you picked up in the force, the integrity and trustworthiness that comes with your position will be highly valuable to many employers.

 What jobs do police officers typically do after leaving the police?

 The opportunities offered by the private sector are almost endless, but ex-police officers may be especially well-suited to companies that work with sensitive materials or maintain close relations with public sector organisations such as the government or military.
-These businesses often require their employees to hold strict security clearances that demand integrity, so as a former officer, you may well have a headstart on other applicants.
+These businesses often require their employees to hold strict security clearances that demand integrity.
+So, as a former officer, you may well have a substantial headstart on other applicants.

-For those that do want to remain close to the policing positions they've held, agencies that work closely with the police include direct law enforcement bodies such as the National Crime Agency or Border Force and central government departments like the Home Office or HM Revenue and Customs.
+For those that do want to remain close to the policing positions they've held, agencies that work closely with the police include direct law enforcement bodies such as the National Crime Agency or Border Force, as well as central government departments like the Home Office or HM Revenue and Customs.

 Why do many police officers pursue second careers?

 Retired police officers are still often relatively young, even if they have a long and distinguished record of service.
-As such, many aren't ready to settle down into retirement and collect a pension just yet, but they do possess a wealth of skills and experiences that make them very valuable to employers.
+As such, many aren't ready to settle down into traditional retirement and start collecting a pension just yet, but they do possess a wealth of skills and experiences that make them very valuable to employers.